-Non-U.S. jurisdictions accounted for approximately 76.1% of our total revenues for the three-month period ended February 3, 2018.
+Non-U.S. jurisdictions accounted for approximately 75.7% of our total revenues for the six-month period ended May 5, 2018, compared to approximately 78.4% of our total revenues for the six-month period ended April 29, 2017.
 This revenue generated outside of the U.S. results in a material portion of our pretax income being taxed outside the U.S., primarily in Bermuda, Ireland and Singapore, at tax rates ranging from 0% to 33.3%.
 The Company has a partial tax holiday in Singapore through August 2019 and a partial tax holiday in Malaysia through July 2025.
-The impact on our provision for income taxes on income earned in foreign jurisdictions being taxed at rates different than the U.S. statutory rate was a benefit of approximately \$98.1 million and a foreign effective tax rate of approximately 6.5% in the three-month period ended February 3, 2018, compared to a benefit of approximately \$84.1 million and a foreign effective tax rate of approximately 4.8% in the three-month period ended January 28, 2017.
-A reduction in the ratio of domestic taxable income to worldwide taxable income effectively lowers our overall tax rate, due to the fact that the tax rates in the majority of foreign jurisdictions where we earn income are lower than the U.S. statutory rate.
-In addition, our effective income tax rate can be impacted each year by amounts for discrete factors or events, and acquisition-related accounting adjustments.
+The impact on our provision for income taxes on income earned in foreign jurisdictions being taxed at rates different than the U.S. statutory rate was a benefit of approximately \$113.0 million and a foreign effective tax rate of approximately 5.3% in the three-month period ended May 5, 2018, compared to a benefit of approximately \$182.6 million and a foreign jurisdictions being taxed at rates different than the U.S. statutory rate was a benefit of approximately \$182.6 million and a foreign jurisdictions being taxed at rates different than the U.S. statutory rate on our provision for income taxes on income earned in foreign jurisdictions being taxed at rates different than the U.S. statutory rate was a benefit of approximately \$121.1 million and a foreign effective tax rate of approximately 5.8% in the three-month period ended April 29, 2017.
+The impact on our provision for income taxes on income earned in foreign jurisdictions being taxed at rates different than the U.S. statutory rate was a benefit of approximately \$211.1 million and a foreign effective tax rate of approximately 5.8% in the six-month period ended May 5, 2018, compared to a benefit of approximately \$266.7 million and a foreign effective tax rate of approximately 5.1% in the six-month period ended April 29, 2017.
+A reduction in the ratio of domestic taxable income to worldwide taxable income effectively lowers our overall tax rate, due to the fact that the tax rates in the majority of foreign jur